zywkloo/Yiwei--Survival-Guide-for-B.C.S-Freshmen/README.md

-# Survival-Guide-for-B.C.S-Freshmen
+# Survival Guide for B.C.S Freshmen
-## A small shooting and simulation game by Yiwei
+### A mini shooting and simulation game by Yiwei